Tecsisa/foulkon/README.md

-# authorizr
+# foulkon

-authorizr is an authorization server that allows or denies the access to web resources.
+foulkon is an authorization server that allows or denies the access to web resources.

 ## Installation / usage